Sign Up

 Employment history is important.
 Record the patient's current employment status and occupation.
 If the patient is currently employed, determine if this is a long-term job prospect or a temporary job.
 Determine how they function at their job.
 Do they perform their job well?
 Do they get along with co-workers?
 Has the patient ever been fired?
 How many jobs has the patient held in the last five years?
 Patients who have held multiple jobs in the recent past are more likely to have an avoidant personality disorder.

-Determining educational history will help the nurse understand the best way to interact with the patient.
+Determining educational history will help the nurse understand how to interact with the patient best.
 What is the highest grade that the patient completed?
 Where did the patient go to school?
 Were there any discipline problems at school?
 Assessing how the patient functions at work and school can provide helpful clues to the patient's mental health status.

-A quick screen of the patient's legal history is important.
-Determine if the patient has legal trouble, probation, parole, pending charges, or incarcerated.
+A quick screening of the patient's legal history is important.
+Determine if the patient has legal trouble, probation, parole, pending charges, or incarceration.
 There is a strong link between legal problems and mental illness.

 Developmental history will provide insight into the origins of behavior and help diagnose and manage some conditions.
 Any psychological trauma experienced as a child may lead to problems in adulthood.
 Determine how the patient functioned in their childhood concerning school, friends, personality, and hobbies.
 Also, determining the patient's sexual orientation will help the nurse better plan care for the patient.

 The spiritual assessment should note the patient's religious background.
-Also, the degree of involvement within the religious community and any spiritual practices.
+The clinician should assess the degree of involvement within the religious community and any spiritual practices.
 Nurses who understand the patient's spiritual views will be better able to be empathetic.
 It can also help the nurse determine if the patient has unresolved spiritual needs or concerns.
 Unresolved spiritual issues will inhibit recovery.
-When spiritual concerns are identified, appropriate referrals may help assure holistic wellness.
+When spiritual concerns are identified, appropriate referrals may help ensure holistic wellness.

 The cultural assessment should list critical issues regarding the patient's ethnic and cultural background.
 A nurse cannot fully understand every culture, but a good cultural assessment will help the nurse understand the patient's beliefs, values, and practices.
 These factors can be respected and considered when providing care.
 Different cultures express, report, and develop mental illnesses in different ways.